rowyio/rowy/ROADMAP.md

 - Edit tables
 - Hide tables
 - On new table add, refresh view to the table view✅
-- import csv to table
+- import csv to table✅

 ## V1